UTrace: Poisoning Forensics for Private Collaborative Learning: Experimental Results

 \subsection{Text and Malware Experiments}

 We present the results for experiments against the SST-2 and Ember datasets in \Cref{appx:modality} and summarize the findings here.
 First, we find that the inner-product heuristic does not select relevant poisoning samples in the text modality.
 Hence, we use full $\topk{k}$ selection for attacks against SST-2.
 We experiment with four types of backdoor attack against SST-2 and two backdoor attacks against Ember.
-In general, we find the same trend of degradation in approximate unlearning as the number of poisoned datasets increases.
-For example, under a ``style'' text backdoor \cite{pei_textguard_2023} against SST-2, our method achieves a TPR of 81.25\%, versus the unlearning TPR of 4.7\%.
-A similar result follows for an explanation-guided backdoor attack against Ember \cite{severi_explanation-guided_2021}, where our method achieves a TPR of 98.4\% versus the unlearning TPR of 5.9\%.
+In general, we find that the gradient-based score is more consistent in flagging malicious users at low FPR in experiments from other modalities.
+For example, under a BadNets-style text backdoor against SST-2, the gradient score achieves a TPR of $93\%$, versus the unlearning TPR of $91\%$ and kNN TPR of $89\%$.
+A qualitatively similar result follows for an explanation-guided backdoor attack against Ember, where the gradient score achieves a TPR of $100\%$ versus the unlearning TPR of $72\%$ and kNN's $98\%$.